joergen7/gruff/README.md

 ## Differences to poolboy

-- non-blocking checkout unsupported.
+- strictly asynchronous communication (no non-blocking checkout or synchronous checkout)
-- synchronous checkout unsupported.
 - non-deterministic worker allocation strategy instead of fifo/lifo allocation strategies.
 - the number of workers is fixed (no overflow feature)